 The functional outcomes of focal therapy compare rather well.
-Valerio et al in a systematic review found that in the studies using validated patient-related outcome measures that leak-free incontinence rates were 83% to 100%, the pad free incontinence rates were 95% to 100% and that 53% to 100% of men were able to maintain an erection sufficient for penetration without or without the use of a PDE5-I64.
+Valerio et al in a systematic review found that in the studies using validated patient-related outcome measures leak-free continence rates were 83% to 100%, the pad free continence rates were 95% to 100% and that 53% to 100% of men were able to maintain an erection sufficient for penetration without or without the use of a PDE5-I64.
 Rectal fistula rates were reported in between 0% and 1% of cases and usually occurred early in the learning curve64.
 Similarly, Yap et al found that although there is a significant fall in potency at one and three months post surgery, after that time there is no difference between the pre and postoperative degree of potency following focal HIFU65.

 Long-term functional follow-up is still needed but from the evidence that is available to us, it cannot be stated the functional outcomes of modern radical surgery are the same as focal therapy.